Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.1 A manageable setup for a sectional-sized piece
+Assembly 4.1 Manageable setup for a sectional-sized piece.

-Back Support 3.8 Better with a small lumbar pillow for longer sits
+Back Support 3.8 Better with a small lumbar pillow on longer sits.

-Durability 3.7 Held up well in normal use, still clearly budget-tier
+Durability 3.7 Held up well in normal use, but it still reads as budget tier.

-Ease of Movement / Repositioning 4.0 The reversible layout helps the sofa adapt to the room
+Ease of Movement / Repositioning 4.0 The reversible layout helps it adapt to the room.

-Cleaning 3.6 Requires consistent spot care to stay looking sharp
+Cleaning 3.6 Needs consistent spot care to stay looking sharp.

-Value 4.4 Delivers strong everyday function for the price point
+Value 4.4 Strong everyday function for the price bracket.

-Overall Score 3.9 A practical sectional choice when space and budget matter
+Overall Score 3.9 A practical sectional when space and budget matter most.

 Furmax Modern Linen Futon Sofa Bed